demon-i386/brokepkg/README.md

 ---

-Brokepkg is a LKM rootkit for Linux Kernels 2.6.x/3.x/4.x/5.x and ARM64, with suport after kernel 5.7, without `kallsyms_lookup_name`.
+Fixedpkg is a LKM rootkit for Linux Kernels 2.6.x/3.x/4.x/5.x and ARM64, with suport after kernel 5.7, without `kallsyms_lookup_name`.

 ## Tested on